In-Context Reinforcement Learning via Communicative World Models: Methodology

 \subsection{Deployment for Rapid In-Context Adaptation}

-During deployment, the parameters $\phi$ of the Information Agent are frozen.
-The IA now functions as a fixed, deterministic module that provides a continuous stream of contextual information.
-This setup allows us to rigorously test our central hypothesis that the learned communication protocol enables rapid, sample-efficient adaptation for a Control Agent.
+At deployment time, we fix the parameters $\phi$ of the Information Agent.
+IA effectively becomes a frozen deterministic module providing a continuous stream of contextual information.
+As such, we can precisely evaluate our main hypothesis that a trained communication protocol allows the Control Agent to adapt fast and with few samples.

-We formalize this evaluation through the lens of in-context reinforcement learning \cite{lee2023supervised, laskin2023incontext}.
-The Control Agent's learning process can be viewed as an inference problem, where it must deduce the optimal policy for a new environment by conditioning on the history of observations and messages that form its context.
+We formalize this evaluation through the lens of in-context reinforcement learning \cite{lee2023supervised,laskin2023incontext}.
+The Control Agent learning can be cast as inference of optimal policy in a new environment conditioned on the history of observations and messages constituting the context.